'Dances With Wolves' actor charged in Nevada sex abuse case

 According to the search warrant, Chasing Horse trained his wives to use firearms and instructed them to “shoot it out” with any authorities who tried to “break their family apart.”
 If that failed, or if he was ever arrested or died unexpectedly, he told his wives to take “suicide pills,” the document said.

-After SWAT officers took Chasing Horse into custody last week, detectives searched the family’s home.
+After SWAT officers took Chasing Horse into custody last week, detectives searched the family’s home and found guns, 41 pounds (18.5 kilograms) of marijuana and psilocybin mushrooms, according to his arrest report.

-They found guns, 41 pounds (18.5 kilograms) of marijuana and psilocybin mushrooms, and a memory card with multiple videos of sexual assaults, according to an arrest report that said additional charges could be filed related to the videos.
+A criminal complaint released Monday also charges Chasing Horse with two misdemeanors in connection with a dead bald eagle and parts of a dead hawk discovered during the search of his property.

 Police said at least six victims had been identified, including one who was 13 when she said she was abused, and another who said she was offered to Chasing Horse as a “gift” when she was 15.